Department Directors and Deputies

-Hidano is re-appointed to serve as deputy comptroller at the Department of Accounting and General Services (DAGS), a position she has held since April 2015.
-Prior to joining DAGS, Hidano served as deputy director at the Department of Transportation and the Department of Labor and Industrial Relations.
-Hidano is co-founder of Hidano Construction, Inc., where she served as secretary and treasurer.
-She was also co-owner of Rim-Pac, Inc. and a public affairs analyst at Hawaiian Telcom (formerly Verizon and GTE Hawaiian Tel).
+Audrey Hidano will be the state comptroller and head of the department effective Oct.
+21, 2022.
+Hidano has served as the deputy director since April 2015.
+Prior to joining DAGS, she served as deputy director at the departments of Transportation and Labor and Industrial Relations.
+In addition, Hidano is the co-founder of Hidano Construction, Inc., was a co-owner of Rim-Pac, Inc., and served as a public affairs analyst at Hawaiian Telcom (formerly Verizon and GTE Hawaiian Tel).

 Colón will continue as the director of the Department of Commerce and Consumer Affairs, a position she’s held since January 2015.
 Prior to this she was the cable administrator in the DCCA’s Cable Television Division and served as the department’s executive director for its Division of Consumer Advocacy from 2006 to 2009.
 She previously served as chief legal counsel and commission counsel for the Hawaii Public Utilities Commission.
 Awakuni Colón holds a Bachelor’s of Business Administration from the University of Hawaiʻi at Mānoa and a J.D. from the William S. Richardson School of Law, University of Hawaiʻi.